Samab2024/veracode-detailed-report/README.md

 ~/.veracode/credentials

-ini
-Copy code
 [default]
 veracode_api_key_id = YOUR_KEY_ID
 veracode_api_key_secret = YOUR_KEY_SECRET
+```
 Your credentials are automatically loaded using the Veracode Python HMAC library.
-```

 ---